 The Boats & Gear section is about boats and equipment used by commercial fishermen — not charter-boat, workboat (tugs, ferries, etc.), or pleasure-boat owners.

 A boatbuilding story includes design information, construction details on how the boat was built, important equipment, something on the owner and builder, and a mention of the fisheries the boat is being built for.

 Gear stories cover any of the equipment a fishing boat uses.

 The Around the Coasts section is our quick take at news from around the country, including the Great Lakes and Hawaii, as well as Canada and the occasional story from abroad.
 These stories are intended to be news briefs and are capped at 250 words.
 Quotes are essential.
 Photos are helpful in selling the story.

 HANDLING OF SUBMISSIONS

-We try to acknowledge all editorial submissions as soon as possible, but don’t worry if you don’t hear right away.
-Material does pile up at certain times each month, especially when we are on deadline.
+We try to acknowledge all editorial submissions as soon as possible but don’t worry if you don’t hear right away.
+Material does pile up at certain times each month, especially when we are on a deadline.
 Payment is generally made upon publication unless otherwise arranged.